Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/Introduction/Konigsberg Problem.md

 In graph theory, the Seven Bridges of Königsberg problem is a perfect example of a problem that can be represented as a graph.
 A graph consists of two main components: **nodes** (or vertices) and **edges** (the connections between the nodes).

+**Graph Representation of the Problem**
+- The **nodes** represent the landmasses in the city: the two islands (Kneiphof and Lomse) and the two mainland sections.
+- The **edges** represent the seven bridges connecting these landmasses.